 With the unmanaged VPS, Ruby can be installed by using the installation tools, where you can opt for the latest available version.

 A2 Hosting has 6 unmanaged VPS plans - 3 standard and 3 Turbo.
 Simply put, standard plans are cheaper and less performance-oriented.
 The latter 3 are the opposite of that.
 The pricing for standard VPS hosting plans ranges from $4.99/mo to $9.99/mo.

-All VPS plans include SSD storage, full root access, and a free dedicated IP address.
+All VPS plans include either SSD or NVMe storage, full root access, and a free dedicated IP address.